All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Both platforms emphasize physician oversight, but their approaches reflect their different therapeutic focuses.
 Joi's medical team consists primarily of obesity medicine specialists, family practitioners with additional training in weight management, and nurse practitioners experienced in GLP-1 therapies.
 Their physicians typically complete board certification in obesity medicine or hold additional credentials from organizations like the American Board of Obesity Medicine.

 Joi's consultation model involves initial assessment, monthly check-ins during dose titration phases, and quarterly reviews once patients reach maintenance dosing.
 The platform uses standardized protocols for dose escalation and side effect management, ensuring consistent care quality across their provider network.
-However, some patients report feeling rushed during consultations, with appointments typically lasting 10-15 minutes.
+But some patients report feeling rushed during consultations, with appointments typically lasting 10-15 minutes.

 Alloy's physician network includes board-certified gynecologists, reproductive endocrinologists, and menopause specialists certified by the North American Menopause Society.
 Their doctors typically have 10+ years of experience in women's health and undergo additional training in bioidentical hormone therapy protocols.

-Alloy's consultation model provides more comprehensive initial assessments, often lasting 30-45 minutes, with detailed discussion of symptoms, treatment goals, and potential risks.
+Alloy's consultation model provides more thorough initial assessments, often lasting 30-45 minutes, with detailed discussion of symptoms, treatment goals, and potential risks.
 Follow-up appointments occur every 6-8 weeks initially, then quarterly once hormone levels stabilize.
 Patients consistently report feeling heard and understood by Alloy's providers, though scheduling can be challenging due to high demand.

 Both platforms maintain appropriate medical oversight for their respective treatment areas.
 Joi excels in weight loss medication management with proper monitoring for contraindications and side effects.
 Alloy provides thorough hormone therapy oversight with appropriate screening for cardiovascular and cancer risks.